MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Request-SPOUpgradeEvaluationSite.md

 Request-SPOUpgradeEvaluationSite https://contoso.sharepoint.com/sites/marketing -NoEmail $true -NoUpgrade $true
 ```

 This example requests a site upgrade evaluation for the marketing site <https://contoso.sharepoint.com/sites/marketing.> It specifies to not send email messages and not automatically try upgrade of the evaluation site.
-By using the cmdlet in this way, a SharePoint Online global administrator can make changes to the upgrade evaluation site before starting the actual upgrade.
+By using the cmdlet in this way, a SharePoint Online administrator can make changes to the upgrade evaluation site before starting the actual upgrade.

 ## PARAMETERS